amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

 ## Create a formula metric

-To add a formula metric to your Experiment Results chart, follow the below steps:
+To add a formula metric to your Experiment Results chart, follow these steps:

 1. In the Primary Metric module, click *+ Add Metric* and choose a formula from the *Formula* drop down options.